WyattCast44/modelrockets.space/notes.md

-# Packages
+# To Do

--   Nova
+-   Add featured image feature to articles
--   Uuid
+-   Show featured image on articles index
--   Sweet Alert 2
+-   Make navbar responsive
--   Telescope
+-   Build out site search
--   Sluggable
+-   Add the ability to mark as spam for thread, reply (Reportable)

 # Articles